paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-046-national-levee-safety-program.md

   (C) *Implementation* — Not later than 1 year after the date of completion of construction of the applicable project, a floodplain management plan prepared under subparagraph (A) shall be implemented.

-  (D) *Guidelines* — Not later than 180 days after June 10, 2014, the Secretary, in consultation with the Administrator, shall develop such guidelines for the preparation of floodplain management plans prepared under this paragraph as the Secretary determines to be appropriate.
+  (D) *Guidelines* — Not later than 180 days after December 16, 2016, the Secretary, in consultation with the Administrator, shall develop such guidelines for the preparation of floodplain management plans prepared under this paragraph as the Secretary determines to be appropriate.

   (E) *Technical support* — The Secretary may provide technical support for the development and implementation of floodplain management plans prepared under this paragraph.